jackallard/Machine-Strike-Online-v2/ongoing notes.md

 3. Add two symbols for player 1 and player 2, including whether they've readied up, dc'd etc

 4. Add a (live) controls prompt on the side (or bottom!)

+5. Have a goal of having the game be progression based, where you can unlock additional pieces as the games go on, either through a level-progression system or through challenges, or both!

+6. All bonuses/abilities are going to be programmed later such that a simple function with if statements can be called at the start of each turn/attack, etc

+7.